Hangar Bicocca is a non-for-profit contemporary art space located in

 Seven ruins, but not of ancient Roman times.
 Seven modernist ruins.
 The

-cube structure of the buildings are very Corbusier: simplified,
+cube structure of the buildings are very Corbusier-inspired: simplified,

 non-superfluous, functional residential units made of seven cubes piled

 one on top of each tower.
-A very familiar sight found throughout the
+A very familiar sight found in the

-slums and ghettos of cities found throughout the world.
+slums and ghettos of cities throughout the world.

 But these modernist buildings are non functional, which poses a problem.